lasp/hapi-server/README.md

 $ docker run -p 8080:8080 <IMAGE ID>
 ```

-The endpoints will be available at `http://localhost:8080/`.
+The landing page will be available at `http://localhost:8080/hapi`
+with the default configuration.

 ## Running with an executable JAR